gophish/user-guide/documentation/landing_pages.md

 Landing pages support templating, capturing credentials, and redirecting users to another website after they submit their credentials.

+> Note: Landing pages are stored in the database.
+Gophish generates a unique ID \(called the `rid` parameter\) for each recipient in a campaign, and uses this ID to dynamically load the correct landing page.
+>
+> To preview what a landing page will look like, you will need to either use the HTML editor seen below, or launch a test campaign.
+Simply browsing directly to the Gophish listener without specifying an `rid` parameter will display a generic 404 page.

 To create a landing page, click on the "Landing Pages" entry in the sidebar and click the "New Page" button.

 ![Landing Pages](http://imgur.com/Tg4sDId.png)